 With an umbrella worker, the umbrella company now needs to undertake an assessment of the working assignment, which is often difficult due to the lack of contractual arrangements with the end hirer.
 Therefore, the umbrella will rely on the workers to undertake this assessment on our behalf.

 Either way the umbrella company needs to gather information to determine the SDC status to ensure the correct tax relief is given.

 The test that will be used for our umbrella companies can be found here but it needs to be remembered that only a correctly completed questionnaire can be relied upon for SDC purposes and that any fraudulently completed questionnaires can be subject to transfer of debt.

-As with all new legislation the devil is in the detail and with no test cases to rely upon, compliance activity needs to remain high until clarity becomes available based on fact rather than opinion.
+As with all new legislation the devil is in the detail and with few test cases to rely upon, compliance activity needs to remain high until clarity becomes available based on fact rather than opinion.

 We have listed below some definitions to help with the understanding: